 |Honeywell Lyric Thermostat||No||Yes|

-Since SmartThings is compatible with a huge variety of products, we kept our list short, but you can check the full SmartThings compatible products here.
+Since SmartThings is compatible with a huge variety of products, we kept our list short, but you can check the full list of SmartThings compatible products here.

 Needless to say, it’s a tough choice.
-But it all comes to each individual to decide.
-Both SmartThings and Insteon are great and it just all depends on which smart products you already have or want to buy.
-I’d say compatibility is the main issue that customers have.
-So, when choosing between the two, make sure all your appliances can stay connected.
+But, honestly, it all comes to each person’s preference.
+Both SmartThings and Insteon are great and it all just depends on which smart products you already have or wish to purchase.
+We’d say that compatibility is the main issue that customers have.
+So, when choosing between the two, make sure you select the one which lets all your appliances stay connected.